wdawson/okta.github.io/_source/_posts/2019-03-04-spring-boot-migration.md

 We pass the `OAuth2Authentication` object into the call to the private `tokenRelayTemplate` method and then from there, it’s just a standard `RestTemplate.getForObject` method call with the url to our Resource Server’s api endpoint (http://localhost:8081/api).

 The heavy lifting is done in the `tokenRelayTemplate` method.
 We cast the `authentication.getDetails()` method call (which returns an `Object`) to `OAuth2AuthenticationDetails`.
-This is the first “ding” in this code - the need to cast a method call result.
+This is the first "ding" in this code - the need to cast a method call result.

 Once we have the `OAuth2AuthenticationDetails` object, we can use its `getTokenValue()` method to get the raw access token (in the case of Okta, this will be a JWT).
 This allows us to complete the creation of the OAuth2RestTemplate and the access token will now automatically be sent in an HTTP Authorize header when the request of the Resource Server is made.